2 Language, identity and exploring the unknown

 The reason you find it hard to express is precisely because your identity and system of thought are being stretched.

-This is a provocative proposition as most people are taught and trained to pursue only eloquence and coherence.
-You seek to only speak out loud when your thoughts are fully formed or to only share polished, final drafts of papers.
-Yet could it be that you close off all kinds of opportunities for growth by working in this way?
+This is a provocative proposition as most of us are taught and trained to pursue only eloquence and coherence.
+We seek to only speak out loud when our thoughts are fully formed or to only share polished, final drafts of papers.
+Yet could it be that we close off all kinds of opportunities for growth by working in this way?